luisbocanegra/linux-guide-split-audio-ports/README.md

 ## 2 disable Headphone jack detection for speakers

+**Note:** `alsa-card-profile` files are provided by `alsa-card-profiles` package

-1. First copy the folder `/usr/share/alsa-card-profile/mixer/paths/` to `/etc/alsa-card-profile/mixer/paths/`
+1. First copy the contents of folder `/usr/share/alsa-card-profile/mixer/paths/` to `/etc/alsa-card-profile/mixer/paths/`

     ```sh
+    mkdir -p /etc/alsa-card-profile/mixer/
-    sudo cp -r /usr/share/alsa-card-profile/mixer/paths/ /etc/alsa-card-profile/mixer/paths/
+    sudo cp -r /usr/share/alsa-card-profile/mixer/paths/ /etc/alsa-card-profile/mixer/
     ```

-2. Next we need to modify the mixer path in `/etc/alsa-card-profile/mixer/paths/` that matches the speakers port which in my case is `analog-output-speaker`.
+2. Next we need to modify the mixer path in `/etc/alsa-card-profile/mixer/paths/` that matches the speakers port, in my case is `analog-output-speaker`.

     It is **crucial** to pick the correct one, to verify you did, change `description-key` value to something else (e.g. by removing the last letter) and restart pipewire (`systemctl restart --user pipewire pipewire-pulse pipewire.socket wireplumber`) the mixer path file name will show in pavucontrol or `pactl list sinks` instead of the actual port name: